 Create one or more groups of members (see Create a New Group).

 To allow a user access your organization through the Coveo Cloud administration console, you must invite them to join a group of your Coveo Cloud organization and therefore become an organization member.
 A group should typically correspond to the role (such as Administrator or Relevance Analyst) that its members will play in relation with your organization.
-Ensure the privileges granted to each group are exactly what the group members need to accomplish their tasks.
+Ensure that the privileges granted to each group are exactly what the group members need to do their tasks.